Syria crisis weighs on Italy's attempts to form a government

 Italy is a member of the North Atlantic Treaty Alliance (NATO) and has traditionally been one of the United States’ staunchest allies in Europe.
 It hosts important NATO and U.S. military bases that could be needed in the coming days.

-Italy’s caretaker administration, led by the centre-left Democratic Party (PD), which was roundly defeated last month, has condemned the Syrian gas attack.
+Italy’s caretaker administration, led by the centre-left Democratic Party (PD), which was roundly defeated last month, has condemned the Syrian gas attack, but has told its Western partners it will not join any mooted strikes.

-However, a government source said late on Wednesday that “Italy will not be directly involved” militarily in Syria.

-In an apparent reference to the use of its bases, the source added that Italy would respect its obligations “to support to the activities of allied forces to guarantee security and protection”.
+However, in an apparent reference to the use of its bases, Prime Minister Paolo Gentiloni said in a statement on Thursday: “Italy will continue to offer logistical support to allied forces.”

 La Repubblica newspaper reported on Thursday that Mattarella wanted to speed up the coalition talks to give Italy a fully fledged government as soon as possible to deal with Syria.